Osiris Name Meaning: Discover the Origins and Symbolism Behind the Name

 According to BabyNames.com, Osiris is primarily a male name of Greek origin that means “God Of The Dead.”
 It is a unique and uncommon name that is gaining popularity in recent years.
 As of May 2023, the name Osiris has a popularity rank of 1978.

-See also Jules Name Meaning: Discover the Origins and Significance of the Name
+See also Koen Name Meaning: Origin and Significance

 The popularity of Osiris has been on the rise in recent years, with more and more parents choosing this name for their baby boys.
 The name has a strong and unique sound, making it a great choice for parents who are looking for something different from traditional boy names.